Friday, May 15, 2009

 *This comic has been reprinted numerous times.
 Notable printings include:

-**The second, printed June, 1984, and the third, printed February, 1985, have no changes from the first printing other than a note in the top left corner of the inside cover mentioning the printing.
+**The second (June, 1984), and the third (February, 1985), have only 2 content changes from the first printing: A note in the top left corner of the inside front cover mentioning the printing, and the inside back cover is changed to an ad for iron-ons.

-**The PBBZ reprint, available only at the PBBZ Comic Con Small Press Fest, contained a new cover by Peter Laird and completely re-lettered and “digitally touched-up” interior pages, printed May, 2005.
+**The PBBZ reprint (May 2005), available only at the PBBZ Comic Con Small Press Fest, contained a new cover by Peter Laird and completely re-lettered and “digitally touched-up” interior pages.
+The front and back inside covers feature retrospectives by Peter Laird and Ralph DiBernardo.
+The back cover features photos of Eastman and Laird from 1984 at the time of the issue's original publication.

 Review: